 Role of the Whistleblower Protection Coordinator

 The Whistleblower Protection Enhancement Act of 2012 EXIT was signed into law on November 27, 2012.
 The Act strengthens protection for federal employees who blow the whistle on waste, fraud, and abuse in government operations.

 Whistleblower disclosures can save lives as well as billions of taxpayer dollars.
 They play a critical role in keeping our Government honest, efficient, and accountable.
 Recognizing that whistleblowers root out waste, fraud, and abuse, and protect public health and safety, federal laws strongly encourage employees to disclose wrongdoing.
 Federal laws also protect whistleblowers from retaliation.

-The Whistleblower Protection Enhancement Act of 2012 directs Inspectors General to designate a Whistleblower Protection Ombudsman.
-The Ombudsman’s role is to educate agency employees about prohibitions on retaliation for protected disclosures, and educate agency employees who have made or are contemplating making a protected disclosure about the rights and remedies against retaliation for protected disclosures.
-The Ombudsman is prohibited from acting as an employee’s or former employee’s legal representative, agent, or advocate.
+The Whistleblower Protection Enhancement Act of 2012 directs Inspectors General to designate a Whistleblower Protection Coordinator.
+The Coordinator’s role is to educate agency employees about prohibitions on retaliation for protected disclosures, and educate agency employees who have made or are contemplating making a protected disclosure about the rights and remedies against retaliation for protected disclosures.
+The Coordinator is prohibited from acting as an employee’s or former employee’s legal representative, agent, or advocate.